Lee Miller

 Elizabeth "Lee" Miller, Lady Penrose (April 23, 1907 – July 21, 1977) was an American photographer and photojournalist.
 Miller was a fashion model in New York City in the 1920s before going to Paris, becoming a fashion and fine-art photographer there.

-During World War II, she was a war correspondent for Vogue magazine, covering events such as the London Blitz, the liberation of Paris and the concentration camps at Buchenwald and Dachau.
-Her reputation as an artist in her own right is due mostly to her son's discovery and promotion of her work as a fashion and war photographer.
+During World War II, she was a war photographer and correspondent for Vogue magazine, covering events such as the London Blitz, the liberation of Paris and the concentration camps at Buchenwald and Dachau.
+She was known primarily as the muse and lover of the Surrealist artist Man Ray until her son's discovery and promotion of her work established her reputation as an art and war photographer.

 Early life and education

 Miller was born on April 23, 1907, in Poughkeepsie, New York.
-Her parents were Theodore and Florence Miller (née MacDonald).
+Her parents were Theodore Miller (1872—1971) and Florence Miller (née MacDonald, 1881—1954).
 Her father was of German descent, and her mother was of Scottish and Irish descent.
 She had a younger brother named Erik, and her older brother was the aviator Johnny Miller.
 Theodore always favored Lee, and often used her as a model for his amateur photography.
 When she was seven years old, Lee was raped while staying with a family friend in Brooklyn and was infected with gonorrhea.
 In her childhood, Miller was expelled from almost every school she attended while living in the Poughkeepsie area.

 In 1925, aged 18, Miller moved to Paris in France, where she studied lighting, costume, and design at the Ladislas Medgyes' School of Stagecraft.
 She returned to New York in 1926 and joined an experimental drama program at Vassar College, taught by Hallie Flanagan, a pioneer of experimental theatre.
 Soon afterwards, Miller left home at 19 and enrolled in the Art Students League of New York in Manhattan to study life drawing and painting.